NatalieInTheVibe/Corelia-web/README.md

 # Innovation_project
-A React framework based web application for musician School workers (Non for profit)
+A React framework based web application for female musician performer workers (Non for profit).

+ReactJS | ExpressJS | Mongoose

 #how to use

 git clone
 cd Innovation_project